We are in this

 Considering the large number of employees at Residential Plaza, what steps have been taken to prevent them from bringing the virus into the building?

 All employees are screened according to CDC guidelines before entering the building.
 Once in the building, employees are required to follow CDC guidelines for the use of Personal Protective Equipment.
 Before taking time off, they are required to complete a COVID-19 screening.
+Staff and Third-Party Providers are required to get viral retesting every two weeks following an Emergency rule by ACHA.

 Is the staff wearing Personal Protective Equipment?

-All staff and medical providers are required to wear a face mask while in the building, and a face shield when providing services to the residents.
+All staff and medical providers are required to wear a face mask while in the building, and additionally a face shield when providing services to the residents.
 The use of additional PPE follows CDC guidelines.

 Do you have enough supplies of Personal Protective Equipment (PPE) for all staff?